mailjet/api-documentation/guides-sms/_sms-stats.md

 }
 ```

-Use the `StatusCode` property with your request to see only messages with specific statuses - e.g. Rejected ones because of an invalid phone number.
+Use the `StatusCode` filter with your request to see only messages with specific statuses - e.g. Rejected ones because of an invalid phone number.

 For more information on Status Codes and what they correspond to, please see the [list of status codes](#list-of-status-codes).